solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Running the CLI commands from [Azure Cloud Shell] is preferable, as the context is already authenticated with Azure.

-The image below, from a successful CLI provisioning attempt for Flexible Server, maps CLI flags to various Flexible Server parameters.

-![This image demonstrates the PostgreSQL Flexible Server provisioned through Bash CLI commands.]

 ### ARM template

-Azure provides a [Quickstart document][8] with a comprehensive ARM template for a Flexible Server deployment.
-We have also provided a straightforward (https://github.com/Azure/azure-PostgreSQL/tree/master/DeveloperGuide/step-0-create-development-vm/basic-template/template.json).
+Azure provides a [Quickstart document][24] with a basic ARM template for a Flexible Server deployment.
+We have also provided an ARM template to support the applications explored in this guide (https://github.com/Azure/azure-PostgreSQL/tree/master/DeveloperGuide/step-0-create-development-vm/basic-template/template.json).
 The Azure sample template requires additional parameters to run.
 It can be deployed with the `New-AzResourceGroupDeployment` PowerShell command